atomix/atomix/README.md

 replicating state across multiple Vert.x instances and coordinating requests to the service.
-When multiple CopyCat replicas are started within a Vert.x cluster, the replicas communicate with each other to elect a leader which coordinates the cluster and replicates commands to all the replicas in the cluster.
+When multiple CopyCat replicas are started within a Vert.x cluster, the replicas communicate with each other to elect a leader which coordinates the cluster and replicates commands to all the nodes in the cluster.
 CopyCat's leader election and replication is performed using a modified implementation of the [Raft](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf) consensus algorithm.
 The replication of CopyCat cluster states means that if any member of the cluster dies, the state is not lost.
-The cluster will simply coordinate to share state, and once the dead replica re-joins the cluster, any commands missed while the replica was down will be replicated to the replica.
+The cluster will simply coordinate to share state, and once the dead replica re-joins the cluster, any commands missed while the node was down will be replicated to the node.

 ## The CopyCat API
 CopyCat provides a primary factory API for creating various types.
 To create